JuliaStats/MixedModels.jl/docs/src/constructors.md

 ```@docs
 glmm
 ```
-the distribution family for the response, given the random effects, must be specified.
+the distribution family for the response, and possibly the link function, must be specified.

 ````julia
 julia> gm1 = fit!(glmm(@formula(r2 ~ 1 + a + g + b + s + m + (1|id) + (1|item)), dat[:VerbAgg],